rz-vastdata/data-platform-field-docs/_sources/vast_dataplatform/overview.md

 - Flexibility and Versatility: Handle a wide range of data types and formats, from structured to unstructured, making Vast suitable for diverse applications.
 - Simplified Management: Benefit from a user-friendly interface and automation features that streamline storage management and reduce operational overhead.

-Watch this space for content for Vast Datastore!
+Watch this space for content for Vast DataPlatform!